 Nuxt has prepared a ready-made structure for us, where most of the files and folders are tied to a certain functionality.

-On the one hand, it allows not worrying about where and how to store files; on the other hand, it may seem that nuxt limits us.
+On the one hand, it allows not worrying about where and how to store files; on the other hand, it may seem that Nuxt limits us.
 But I will tell you from my experience: there have been no problems so far.

 • .nuxt is a folder.
-In real time, nuxt collects compiled, but not yet compressed files into it.
+In real time, Nuxt collects compiled, but not yet compressed files into it.
 When you run the npm run dev or npm run build commands, the files from this very folder will be used.

 • components — a folder for page components.
 Buttons, inputs, selectors, etc.